Audio Tour -- listen to or download an interpretive tour of McCarthy Road.

 The McCarthy Road winds deep into the heart of Wrangell-St. Elias National Park and Preserve.
 Once the gateway to tremendous fortunes, it is now your gateway to spectacular scenery, vast wilderness, and adventure.
 For those willing to leave the pavement behind, this road provides access to many natural and historic wonders of our largest park.
 Today's road originated in 1909 as a railway constructed to support the Kennecott Copper Mines.
 When large scale mining ended in 1938, most of the rails were salvaged for scrap iron.
 In 1971 a new bridge was constructed over the Copper River and the rail bed was covered with gravel, creating today's surface of the McCarthy Road.

 Narrow and winding, the road still reflects its railway origins.
 In places, remnants of railroad ties may surface along with the occasional spike, creating unexpected hazards.
 Although traffic and weather often result in ruts and washboarded surfaces, under normal summer conditions most passenger vehicles can make the trip.
-The road ends at the Kennicott River, a half-mile before McCarthy town and five miles before historic Kennecott.
-NPS is investigating potential cleanup actions at the Kennecott Mill Town site as part of an ongoing environmental investigation.
+Vehicle parking is at the Kennicott River Bridge, 1/2 mile east to McCarthy town and 5 miles to Kennecott.

 Begins at mile 33 Edgerton Highway, in Chitina, AK.